(Last Updated on : 07/01/2020)

 and Hindi language

-are the official language of Sikkim and Gangtok respectively.
-Other languages spoken in Gangtok include Bhutia, Tibetan and Lepcha
+are the official languages of Sikkim and Gangtok respectively.
+Other languages spoken in Gangtok include Bhutia

 Culture of Gangtok

 and many other holy festivals are celebrated in Gangtok.
-The Lepchas tribe
+The Lepcha tribe

-with "Devil Dance" in the month of January-February.
-The Maghe sankranti, Ram Navami
+in the month of January-February.
+The Maghe Sankranti, Ram Navami

 are some of the important Nepali festivals.
 Chotrul Duchen, Buddha Jayanti, the birthday of the Dalai Lama, Losoong

 A popular food in Gangtok is the "Momo".
-A form of noodle called "thukpa" served in soup form is also popular in Gangtok.
-Other noodle-based foods such as the Chowmein, thanthuk, fakthu, gyathuk and wonton are available.
-Other traditional Sikkimese cuisine includes Shah-Phaley and Gack-ko soup.
-Churpee, a kind of hard cheese made from cow's or yak's milk is sometimes chewed.
-Chhang is a regional frothy millet beer conventionally served in bamboo tankards and drunk through bamboo or cane straws.
+A form of noodle called “Thukpa” served in soup form is also popular in Gangtok.
+"Churpee", a kind of hard cheese made from cow or yaks milk

 Education of Gangtok